chiossif/OSGeo-Live-el/en/overview/udig_overview.rst

 * **User-friendly**, providing a familiar graphical environment for GIS users;
 * **Desktop located**, running natively on Windows, Mac OS/X and Linux;
 * **Internet oriented**, consuming standard and de facto geospatial web services; and,
-* **GIS ready**, providing the framework on which complex analytical capabilities can be built, and gradually subsuming those capabilities into the main application
+* **GIS ready**, providing the framework on which complex analytical capabilities can be built, and gradually subsuming those capabilities into the main application.

 For developers uDig provides a common Java platform for building spatial applications with open source components.
 The website provides series of clear tutorials covering making a simple tool through to releasing your own custom application.

 Core Features

 --------------------------------------------------------------------------------

 * Desktop Client with Drag and Drop integration for File explorer and Web Browser
 * Integrate with your existing infrastructure: ArcSDE, Oracle, DB2 and more
 * Work with local files: Shapefile, jpeg, png, tiff and more.
 * Work with advanced spatial raster formats: ECW, MrSID, JPEG 2000
-* Support for compliant Web Map Servers (GeoServer, MapServer tested)
+* Support for compliant Web Map Servers (:doc:`GeoServer <geoserver_overview>`, MapServer tested)
 * Integrated Web experience with an embedded browser that recognises OGC web services and smoothly adds links to the onscreen map
 * Style Layer Descriptor control of rendering allowing you to publish your Map using the same